SwifterSwift/SwifterSwift/README.md

 // Convert string to numbers
 "12.12".toDouble -> 12.12

-// Encode string into url
+// Encode and decode URLs
-"it's easy to encode strings".urlEncoded() -> "it's%20easy%20to%20encode%20strings"
+"it's easy to encode strings".urlEncoded -> "it's%20easy%20to%20encode%20strings"

-// Decode url
-"it's%20easy%20to%20encode%20strings".urlDecoded() -> "it's easy to encode strings"
+"it's%20easy%20to%20encode%20strings".urlDecoded -> "it's easy to encode strings"

+// Encode and decode base64
+"Hello World!".base64Encoded -> "SGVsbG8gV29ybGQh"
+"SGVsbG8gV29ybGQh".base64Decoded = "Hello World!"

+// Truncate strings with a trailing
+"This is a very long sentence".truncated(to length: 14, trailing: = "...") -> "This is a very..."

 // Repeat a string n times
 "s" * 5 -> "sssss"